secondspass/cmakedbg/README.md

   stackframe response that the number of frames in the list can be more than 1.j
 - [x] add ability to pipe output of cmakedbg command outputs to shell commands
 - [ ] tests for pipe command, parse user output, other functions
-- [ ] figure out how to make this installable as a command line utility
+- [x] figure out how to make this installable as a command line utility
+- [ ] publish to PyPI
 - [ ] change how the list command works to be more aligned to gdb behavior
 - [ ] refactor for readability, and add lots of tests